Knox County Master Gardeners

 We are currently seeking dedicated volunteers to join our wonderful group and serve in the community.
 While a background in gardening is a plus, we welcome all applicants, regardless of your gardening experience!
 To become a certified Tennessee Extension Master Gardener, you must first complete a 40-hour training course, which covers a variety of horticultural topics such as Basic Botany, Soil Science, Weed Science, and many more.
 Upon course graduation, you then must complete 40 volunteer hours at an Extension approved project and 8-hours of continued education within one year of completion of training.
 The first year is the most difficult for new volunteers, but the education and service are well worth the time commitment!

-Application and Training Information
+Application and General Training Information